joshiemoore/p8pwn/README.md

 If you want to build your own exploit:
 1. Clone this repository.
 2. Write your 32-bit x86 assembly shellcode and assemble it as a flat binary (i.e. using the `-f bin` NASM flag).
 You can also use the provided `popcalc.s`, which simply opens a calculator.
+   Your assembled shellcode must fit within a single page, minus a few hundred bytes.
+So you have like ~2k bytes to work with.
 3. Build the exploit: `$ python3 gen_exploit.py <output file> <shellcode file>`.
 For example: `$ python3 gen_exploit.py mysploit.p8 myshellcode.bin`
 4. Load the output .p8 file into PICO-8 and run it.

+This exploit has only been tested on Windows 10, but it will most likely work on Windows 11 too.

 ## Vulnerability
 The core vulnerability is a buffer overflow in `normalise_pico8_path()`.
 This function takes the user-supplied path string